-Leadership can be provided by the Philippines, and potential Kenya.
-There is a wide base of support and impetus for whale shark conservation action with a multitude of Parties co-proposing whale sharks to be included on Appendix I of CMS, in addition to its current listing on Appendix II.
+Leadership can be provided by the Philippines, and potentially Kenya.
+There was a wide base of support and impetus for Whale Shark conservation action with a multitude of Parties co-proposing Whale Sharks leading to the species being included on Appendix I of CMS in 2017, in addition to its listing on Appendix II.